imsudipcreator/portfolio/src/data/selfinfo.md

 # About

 I’m Sudip Mahata, also known online as @imsudipdev.
 A self-taught developer, content creator on X (formerly Twitter), and tech enthusiast with a passion for building and sharing.
+Founder of imago llc and Father (creator) of Skibidi Programming Language.

 # Background